Google recrawls your 404s far more than your 410s, and at scale that is real budget.

 }

-Two platform caveats worth knowing before you promise a client this.
-WordPress does not emit 410 on its own, but the Redirection plugin and most redirect managers support setting a 410 per URL or pattern, and you can do it in .htaccess as above.
+Two platform caveats are worth knowing before you promise a client this.
+WordPress does not emit 410 on its own, but the Redirection plugin and most redirect managers let you set a 410 per URL or pattern, and you can do it in .htaccess as above.
 Shopify is the hard one, because it does not let you return a native 410, it serves 404 for removed products and pages, and there is no clean setting to change that.
-On Shopify you are mostly stuck with 404, which, given how small the deindex-speed difference is, is genuinely fine.
-Save the 410 effort for the platforms where it is cheap to do at scale.
+On Shopify you are mostly left with 404, which, given how small the deindex-speed difference actually is, is genuinely fine.
+Spend the 410 effort on the platforms where it is cheap to do at scale.

 See where your brand stands in AI answers today, benchmarked against your competitors, no pitch required.